zatch10/ILLC3/README.md

 > Note: When entering shortcuts press shift + enter together, then press the necessary key
 ## Requirements

-* Debugging requires lc3 simulator to be installed in your unix terminal (supported only with linux/mac or a linux subsystem for windows)
+* Debugging requires lc3 simulator to be installed in your unix terminal (supported only with linux/mac or a linux subsystem for windows): https://github.com/haplesshero13/lc3tools

 ## Known Issues